Explore Capitol Hill

 There is a 530-seat restaurant in the Capitol Visitor Center serving soups, salads, entrees and a variety of other items.
 There are also two Gift Shops in the Visitor Center.

-For more information about the Capitol Visitor Center visit: visitthecapitol.gov.
+For more information about the Capitol Visitor Center, please go to visitthecapitol.gov.

 Beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.